 PROs and CONs

-Shopify has real strengths and some weaknesses.
+Setting up an online Shopify store has real strengths and a few weaknesses.
 Not all of these will affect how you set up your store though.

 There is a lot to recommend using Shopify as an eCommerce platform.